Progress report for ENE20-162

 A conference presentation on Mentor Training and Resources was offered a the NOFA Summer Conference on July 31, 2021.
 A total of 6 farmers participated and gained skills on mentorship strategies, resources, and learned about the Mentor Training Toolkit for additional support.

-We will target regional conferences to present highlights from the mentor trainings moving forward.
-2020 and 2021 were challenging years to figure out appropriate conference partners given it was the first time many winter agricultural conferences shifted to virtual/online formats.
-Two conferences that were scheduled to attend by partners were canceled due to illness and/or lack of COVID precautions at the in-person venue.
+We had originally planned to target regional conferences to present highlights from the mentor trainings, however 2020 and 2021 were challenging years to figure out appropriate conference partners given it was the first time many winter agricultural conferences shifted to virtual/online formats.
+Two conferences that were scheduled to attend by partners and present were canceled due to illness and/or lack of COVID precautions at the in-person venue.

-New Entry also hosted three annual FIELD Schools (2020, 2021, and 2022) which featured information on mentor training, the Mentor Toolkit, and other resources to improve mentor communication, professional development, and supporting improved workplace culture and inclusiveness.
-It is estimated that at least 120 service providers (40/year) attended the apprenticeship tracks at each of the annual FIELD Schools.
+Instead, to share resources more broadly, New Entry focused on sharing resources at our four annual FIELD Schools (2020, 2021, 2022, 2023) which featured information on mentor training, the Mentor Toolkit, and other resources to improve mentor communication, professional development, and supporting improved workplace culture and inclusiveness.
+It is estimated that at least 160 service providers (40/year) attended the apprenticeship tracks at each of the annual FIELD Schools and benefited from the mentor training resources.

 At least 5 agricultural service providers will support at least 75 mentors who will be reached through attendance at trainings and via invitations to continue to network and share resources and feedback regarding existing toolkit and other challenges and opportunities and best practices resources for mentors through regular (quarterly or monthly) state-level peer-to-peer mentor support groups.